How to Differentiate Between Back Pain and Hip Pain?

-Back and hip pain are among the most common complaints seen in orthopedic practice.
+Back and hip pain are among the most common complaints in orthopedic practice.
 Both types of pain often manifest with similar symptoms, making differentiation difficult.
-However, an accurate diagnosis is essential to initiate the correct therapy and prevent long-term problems.
-This article examines the various causes, symptoms, diagnostic techniques, and treatment options to provide clear guidance for both patients and medical professionals.
+However, an exact diagnosis is essential to initiate the right therapy and avoid long-term complaints.
+This article highlights the various causes, symptoms, diagnostic techniques, and treatment options to provide clear guidance for patients and medical professionals.

 The back